cmu-sei/kaiju/README.md

 ### GhiHorn
 A horn encoder for Ghidra version 10.1+.

-#### Installation

-1. You need to install Z3 and the [Z3 java bindings](https://github.com/Z3Prover/z3#java)
-   1. You need to add the jar file (`com.microsoft.z3.jar`) to the `GhiHorn/lib` directory to make it available in the plugin.
-      * On Windows, you can place this `.jar` file in the same directory as `ghidraRun.bat`
-   2. You need to put the z3 and java binding libraries in a location that is available
-      1. On MacOS these files are `libz3.dylib` and `libz3java.dylib`
-      2. On linux these files are: `libz3.so` and `libz3java.so`
-      3. On Windows, these files are `libz3.dll` and `libz3java.dll`
-2. Build the GHiHorn plugin.
-The plugin build process uses `gradle` with some addtions:
-      * Run `gradle` to build the plugin
-      * Rung `gradle install` to build the ditribution package and copy it to Ghidra
-        * Be sure to set your _GHIDRA_INSTALL_DIR_ to your ghidra installation in the file _gradle.properties_ before attempting to build.
-3. Following step 2, the plugin should be installed.
-You may need to restart Ghidra to make the plugin available.
-4. You can launch the plugin by pressing `CTRL-G` or selecting GhiHorn from the CERT menu.
+You can launch the plugin by pressing `CTRL-G` or selecting GhiHorn from the CERT menu.

 ### Command-line "Headless" Mode